-These are programming tests where you will be asked to write some particular program without the aid of notes.
-They may be written by hand.
-They may be typed into the computer.
-They may be graded by hand.
-They may be graded by computer.
+These are programming tests where you will be asked to write some particular program without the aid of notes of a computer: written by hand, graded by hand.
 Time is limited.
 Blank scratch paper is allowed.
 No books, no notes, and no calculators.